ahw/vim-pbcopy/README.md

 >
 > Source: https://github.com/wincent/clipper/blob/master/README.md

-`cipper` listens to a select localhost port, and put all input in the system clipboard.
-This is useful for both local and remote use: locally, using `clipper` rather than `pbcopy` circumvents known problems with `pbcopy` and `tmux`.
+Clipper listens for tcp data on a select localhost port, and puts all input it receipes on the system clipboard.
+This is useful for both local and remote use.
+Locally, using clipper rather than `pbcopy` circumvents known problems with `pbcopy` and `tmux`.
 Remotely, you can forward a remote port to the local clipper's port via an ssh reverse tunnel.

-To this end, set up a reverse tunnel in your `~/.ssh/config`:
+To user Clipper, first set up a reverse tunnel in your `~/.ssh/config`:

 > **~/.ssh/config**
 >